Gu Yi: Political involvements in United States

 On 24 July 2015, Gu and Rose Tang initiated an open letter to International Olympic Committee against the bid of Beijing for the 2022 Winter Olympics.
 In the letter, he expressed "the pure Olympic dream should never serve political oppression by a host government", and "under this government, any more Olympic games would go down in history as the Shame Games”, and appealed International Olympic Committee vote to deny the bid of Beijing.
 The letter was supported by numerous Chinese dissidents and activists, such as Tony Chang, Chen Guangcheng, Fang Zheng, Hu Jia, Teng Biao and Wu Lebao.
 However, Hong Lei, the spokesperson for the Ministry of Foreign Affairs of the People's Republic of China claimed it was "with ulterior motives" and "will not enjoy popular support" in respond to the letter.

 On 25 January 2016, Gu initiated an event supporting Zhang Haitao, a political prisoner who was just sentenced 19 years imprisonment for "inciting subversion of state power" and "illegally providing state secrets overseas".
 He stated that himself was persecuted because of against the colonialism in Xinjiang conducted by Chinese Government, which was in the similar situation as Zhang Haitao.

 On 28 April 2016, Gu was invited by Voice of America to analyse the incident of Wu Wei.
 He believed that the protests by Chinese oversea student in The University of Sydney had "Chinese official backgrounds", and argued that the so-called "little pinks" (Chinese patriots) were the actual racist.
-He was also against the statement of "independence of Taiwan", as he believed that was actually the rebellion conducted by the Communist Party of China.
+He was also against the statement of "independence of Taiwan", as he believed that was actually the rebellion conducted by the CCP.

-On 1 September 2016, Kwon Pyong, a graduated student from Iowa State University was arrested by Chinese police in Yanji for planning wearing a T-shirt to protest against Xi Jinping, who is the General Secretary of the Communist Party of China.
+On 1 September 2016, Kwon Pyong, a graduated student from Iowa State University was arrested by Chinese police in Yanji for planning wearing a T-shirt to protest against Xi Jinping, who is the General Secretary of the Chinese Communist Party.
 After that, on 8 December, Gu, Tony Chang and Yi Songnan initiated an open letter to General Secretary Xi Jinping, urging Xi "stop the ongoing fascist persecution, release Kwon Pyong and all the other kidnapped citizens", challenging him "who will drive your tanks to crush us, the new generation of students after 1989", and warning him "not draw for yourself a despot's future".
 The letter got signed by 54 Chinese oversea students.
-The letter was later spread among several Chinese forums and Weibo, and Chinese Muslim Forum was shut down by Chinese Government because of spreading the letter.
+The letter was later spread among several Chinese forums and Weibo, and Chinese Muslim Forum was shut down by Chinese government because of spreading the letter.
 Gu believed that Chinese Government was trying to stop the spreading of the letter, as well as persecute Muslims in China.
-He further claimed that he did not admit the legitimacy of the Communist Party in China, and hoped peaceful protests to end the communist political systems in China, and did not interested to "contribute to China".
+He further claimed that he did not admit the legitimacy of the CCP, and hoped peaceful protests to end the CCP in China, and did not interested to "contribute to China".